wholder/Cheetah3DParser/README.md

 ### Running Cheetah3DParser

-First, download the program's `.jar` file named `Cheetah3DParser.jar` [using this link](https://github.com/wholder/Cheetah3DParser/blob/master/out/artifacts/Cheetah3DParser_jar) anc copy it into a convenient folder that also contains some `.jas` files.
+First, download the program's `.jar` file named `Cheetah3DParser.jar` [using this link](https://github.com/wholder/Cheetah3DParser/blob/master/out/artifacts/Cheetah3DParser_jar) and copy it into a convenient folder that also contains some `.jas` files.
 Then (assuming you have Java 8, or later installed on your computer), you can run the code from the command line, or terminal, like this:
  ```
   java -jar Cheetah3DParser.jar <filename>
   ```